 Use a Honey Spinner or Extractor

 A honey extractor is a machine that holds frames in a barrel-like container.
 Using an electric motor or hand crank, the frames spin around causing the liquid to be spun out of their wax cells.

 Beekeepers who have done a good job of assembling their hive frames should be able to extract with no problems.
-The wax should be securely held in the wood frame.
+The honeycomb should be securely held in the wood frame and able to withstand the pressure of extraction.

 Tangential extractors require the beekeeper to sling honey out of one side of the frame at a time.
 You must manually flip the frames to do the other side.
 In this case, extracting honey takes longer – but it still gets the job done.